 6. Have You Checked That Your Website Has Crucial Pages?

-What this means: Our E-commerce Launch Checklist would be incomplete without addressing website content.
+Our E-commerce Launch Checklist would be incomplete without addressing website content.
 Every website should have these foundational pages, so visitors can learn more about your company.
 This builds consumer trust in your brand and it imparts some of your corporate culture, which assures people that you treat your staff and customers fairly.

 Based on our research, these are the pages we most recommend for online stores: